 It took 19 very enthusiastic volunteers only two hours to clear a pair of boulder dams from Traphole Brook in Walpole last month.
 But the native brook trout for which Traphole is famous, were even faster, moving up through their newly restored habitat just 30 minutes after the dam had been cleared.

-The volunteers included some of our most tried and true river cleanup volunteers, several nearby residents, a few NepRWA Board Members and two members of the Greater Boston Chapter of Trout Unlimited.
-All the volunteers seemed to be energized by the opportunity to make one of the Neponset’s healthiest streams even better.
+The volunteers included some of our most tried and true river cleanup volunteers, several nearby residents, a few NepRWA Board Members, and two members of the Greater Boston Chapter of Trout Unlimited.
+All the volunteers seemed to be energized by the opportunity to make one of the Neponset River Watershed’s healthiest trout streams even better.

 You can view all the photos of the day over on our flickr site.

 Leave a Reply